data-integrations/database-plugins/mssql-plugin/docs/SqlServer-connector.md

 Description
 -----------
-This plugin can be used to browse and sample data from SQL Server database using JDBC.
+Use this connection to access data in a SQL Server database using JDBC.

 Properties
 ----------
-**Plugin Name:** Name of the SQL Server JDBC plugin to use.
-This is the value of the 'name' key defined in the JSON file for the JDBC plugin.
+**Name:** Name of the connection.
+Connection names must be unique in a namespace.

+**Description:** Description of the connection.

+**JDBC Driver name:** Select the JDBC driver to use.

 **Host:** Host name or IP address of the database server to connect to.

 **Port:** Port number of the database server to connect to.
-If not specified will default to 1433.
+Default is 1433.

 **Username:** User identity for connecting to the specified database.
 Required for databases that need authentication.
 Optional for databases that do not require authentication.